oktadev/okta-blog/_source/_posts/2019-08-21-make-java-tests-groovy.md

 ## Add OAuth 2.0 Support to the Application

 Now that we have tested our application, we can go ahead and start it.
-If you don't already have a free Okta Developer account, signup at [developer.okta.com](https://developer.okta.com/signup)

-Once you have an account, take note of your Okta domain.
-This will be in your initial activation email, as well as in the top right of your Okta Developer Console after you log in.

-To create an OAuth/OIDC application, from your Okta Developer Console, click **Applications** menu, then click the green **Add Application** button.

-Select **Web** as the platform and click **Next**.

-Name your application, something like "Testing is Groovy"

-Change the Login redirect URIs to `http://localhost:8080/login/oauth2/code/okta`.

-Click **Done**.

-Take note of the Client ID and Client Secret on the next page and update the  `src/main/resources/application.yml`.
+{% include setup/cli.md type="web" framework="Okta Spring Boot Starter" %}

+Make sure your Okta app's values are in `src/main/resources/application.yml`.

 ```yaml
 okta: